 - Tingling, burning, numbness or a combination of those symptoms in the palm side of the ring, middle, and index fingers.

-- Over time, patient may lose the ability to feel cold or heat.
+- Over time, a patient may lose the ability to feel cold or heat.
 A noticeable sense of weakness and a tendency to drop things may also be experienced.

 Depending on persistence, cause, and the patient’s individual characteristics, carpal tunnel syndrome can be a minor inconvenience or a disabling condition.
 For mild cases, symptoms will not last long and the condition will get resolved on its own.
 However, in severe cases that are untreated, loss of sensation may become permanent when the muscles found at the base of the thumb will wither.
 Since several factors are believed to contribute to the condition, there is no single way to prevent the condition from developing.